LocationYushu, Yushu, Qinghai, China

 Design TeamZHUANG Weimin, ZHANG Wei, JIANG Kuiyuan, TANG Han, ZHANG Tao, LIU Yichuan, XU Hua, ZHANG Jinghua, MI Zhong, LUO Xinyu, GONG Jiazhen, QU Zhang, WANG Wei, YANG Li, ZHANG Zhongzhao

-From the architect.
+Text description provided by the architects.
 Yushu in Qinghai is situated in the hinterland of Qinghai-Tibet Plateau, withthe average elevation of over 4,200 meters.
 Ga Duo Jue Wu, the famous holymountain there, is reputed as the Dzong (fortress) among four well-known mountains in the Tibetan-inhabited Area.
 Yushu, which has been long known as the "Source of Three Rivers", is the birthplace of the Yangtze River, the Yellow River and the Lancang River.
 In Yushu, 97% of population is Tibetan, with rich ethnical features.

 Yushu Tibetan Autonomous Prefecture Administrative Center, located in QinghaiProvince of China, is one of the key reconstruction projects after Yushu earthquake on April 14th, 2010.
 The total construction area is 72,000 m2.
 The main building of the project is the largest and highest individual building in Yushu.
 Yushu Earthquake was measured at 7.1 magnitude, and the focal depth was about 14km.
 The design conditions were complicated.
 Due to the extreme cold-weather conditions and high altitude, the delivery of building materials and the construction work were difficult.
 The project team coped with these challenges through using relative common techniques and materials which met the local situation.
 The new construction was accomplished in high quality and explored solutions on a number of technical problems involving high-rise, long-span building requirement, and complicated topographic condition.
 The process of design and construction devoted to both aesthetics and techniques as follows.